microsoft/reactxp/docs/docs/components/webview.md

 // Allow javascript code to call storage methods?
 domStorageEnabled: boolean = true; // Native only

-// Javascript code that is injected into the control and executed
+// JavaScript code that is injected into the control and executed
 injectedJavaScript: string = undefined;

-// Is javascript executed within the control?
+// Is JavaScript executed within the control?
 javaScriptEnabled: boolean = true;

 // HTTP headers to include when fetching the URL.